-All results for both the heating and the cooling calculations can be viewed at any time on the Calculate panel.
+All results for both the heating and the cooling calculations can be viewed at any time on the Results panel.
 After all data has been entered or any changes have been made, the user can calculate interim or final results using the 'Calculate' button.
-A sample screen for this panel can be seen in figure 5.7.